metablaster/WindowsFirewallRuleset/Modules/Ruleset.ComputerInfo/Help/en-US/Test-DnsName.md

 ## NOTES

-TODO: Following are syntax rules which need to be implemented:
+TODO: The following are syntax rules which need to be implemented:
 DNS names can contain only alphabetical characters (A-Z), numeric characters (0-9), the minus sign (-), and the period (.)
 Period characters are allowed only when they are used to delimit the components of domain style names.